Arthur Browne (1756–1805): Family and early life

 Browne was the son of Marmaduke Browne, rector of Trinity Church in Newport, Rhode Island, who in 1761 was appointed one of the original fellows of Rhode Island College, known from 1804 as Brown University.
 His mother, Anne Franklin of Bristol, died in 1767.
-His grandfather, the Rev. Arthur Browne, born at Drogheda 1699, was educated at Trinity College, Dublin, becoming B.A.
+His grandfather, the Rev. Arthur Browne, born at Drogheda 1699, was educated at Trinity College Dublin, becoming B.A.
 1726 and M.A.
 1729.
-In 1729 he emigrated, at Bishop Berkeley’s persuasion, to Rhode Island, and was for six years the minister of Kings Chapel, Providence, and in 1736 he became episcopal minister at Portsmouth, New Hampshire, and died 10 June 1773.
+In 1729 he emigrated, at Bishop Berkeley's persuasion, to Rhode Island, and was for six years the minister of Kings Chapel, Providence, and in 1736 he became episcopal minister at Portsmouth, New Hampshire, and died 10 June 1773.

 Arthur Browne, the grandson, was educated at a school established in Newport by Dr. Berkeley.
-His father died from the privations of the voyage almost immediately after his return to Rhode Island from Ireland, whither has had repaired in order to enter his son at Trinity College, Dublin.
+His father died from the privations of the voyage almost immediately after his return to Rhode Island from Ireland, whither has had repaired in order to enter his son at Trinity College Dublin.
 Arthur Browne had previously been entered at Harvard College, Cambridge, Massachusetts, in 1771.

 Career

-At Trinity College, he gained a scholarship in 1774, and took his B.A. degree in 1776.
+At Trinity College, he gained a scholarship in 1774, and took his BA degree in 1776.
 He was elected a junior fellow in 1777, proceeded M.A.
 1779, and was called to the bar of Ireland.
 He graduated LL.B.
 (1780) and LL.D.
 (1784), and in 1784 became an advocate in the courts of delegates, prerogative, admiralty, and consistory, and for a long time held the vicar-generalship of the Diocese of Kildare.
 He served as junior proctor of the university in 1784, and as senior proctor—having become a senior fellow in 1795—from 1807 to the time of his death.